Border restrictions Direction (No. 3)

 - ordinarily works in Queensland; or

-- travels to Queensland to obtain essential goods and services; and
+- travels to Queensland to obtain essential goods or services or for a permitted purpose; and

-- enters Queensland, by crossing a land border, for the purposes of attending work or to obtain essential goods and services; and
+- enters Queensland, by crossing a land border, for the purposes of attending work or to obtainessential goods or services or for a permitted purpose; and

-- does not propose to stay in Queensland for longer than reasonably necessary to attend work or obtain essential goods and services.
+- does not propose to stay in Queensland for longer than reasonably necessary to attend work or obtain essential goods or services.

 - who either: